Research Interest - Fundamental Forces

 Theories of Gravity

-Binary pulsars give us the only strong-field tests of gravitational theories.
+Binary pulsars give us the only high-precision strong-field tests of gravitational theories.
 Russel Hulse and Joe Taylor earned the Nobel Prize in Physics in 1993 for their discovery of the first binary pulsar, PSR B1913+16.
 Precise measurements of the orbital motion of this object with the Arecibo radio telescope confirmed the existence of gravitational waves (GWs), a fundamental prediction of general relativity (GR) and many other theories of gravity.

 A new binary system consisting of two pulsars, PSR J0737-3039 (A and B, see artistic depiction to the left) has recently provided a total of five tests of general relativity, including the most precise ever made in the strong-field regime (Kramer et al. 2006, Science, 314, 97).
 The precision of some of these tests keeps increasing fast with time.
 This will successively rule out some of the currently still valid gravity theories.
 It would certainly be sensational, if it turns out that general relativity is amongst them.
 The MeerTIME timing project with the new MeerKAT telescope will make excellent contributions here in particular. [more]

 Gravitational waves (GWs) are predicted by General Relativity (GR).
 Their existence has already been verified with great precision by the observation of several binary pulsar systems (see above).
 Their recent observation with the terrestrial gravitational wave detectors LIGO I and II has opened a new window on the Universe.
 For the first time it was possible to study the merger of two black holes.
 This marks the dawn of gravitational wave astronomy, which promises a leap in our understanding of gravity, cosmology and astrophysical processes involving compact objects.